CondorcetVote/Documentation-Book/library/II-#-B.-Vote-management-#-1.-Add-Vote-(library).md

 ```

 ## Add multiple votes from string or text file
-Once your list of candidates previously recorded.
+Once your list of candidates was previously recorded.
 You can parse a text file or as a PHP string character to record a large number of votes at once.

 *You can simultaneously combine this method with traditional PHP calls above.*